stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * Adding a child plugin structure to allow easy add new custom elements and customize predefined custom post types and fields.
 * Managing CSS and Javscript optimizations.
 For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
 * Improving SEO features.
-* Developing and testing Wistiti in the real world, using it on new adequate and responsible web projects.
+* Developing and testing Wistiti framework in the real world, using it on new adequate and responsible web projects.

 Web developers, all suggestions are welcome !
 Feel free to contribute here to Wistiti !